antreassin/antreassin/readme.md

+### Hello, Im Andreas Sinanis👋
-Computer Science graduate currently pursuing an MSc in Computer Science at DTU.
-Strong background in C/C++, Python, Linux, and systems-level software development, with hands-on experience in LLVM compiler development and ARM SVE.
-Interested in embedded software, hardware-software interaction, and building reliable software for real-world products.
+Im a Computer Science graduate currently pursuing an MSc in Computer Science at DTU.
+I have strong background in C/C++, Python, Linux, and systems-level software development, with hands-on experience in LLVM compiler development and ARM SVE.
+I am interested in embedded software, hardware-software interaction, and building reliable software for real-world products.